 The Spanish language shows a lot of impact of Latin.
 Moreover, many words from Arabic, Italian, and French too have been absorbed by the language.
 Lately, a number of English words have found their way into the language as well.
 The Latin influence on Spanish is evident from the fact that it is written in the Latin script.
 The alphabet of the language is called the abecedario and has 27 letters and two digraphs.
 Leaving aside the foreign words that have crept into and been absorbed by the language, the original Spanish is easy to spell.
 This is because it is written as it is spoken, being inherently phonetic in nature.
 The language uses inverted exclamation mark and question mark (¡ and ¿) and ñ unlike all other languages.
 The languages is governed by the rules set up by Real Academia Española.
 This academy also has the responsibility of compiling and bringing out Spanish language dictionaries. .

-Spanish is written in the Latin script and its alphabet, called the abecedario, consists of 27 letters and 2 digraphs.
+It is written in the Latin script and its alphabet, called the abecedario, consists of 27 letters and 2 digraphs.
 It is quite phonemic in nature and thus easy to spell, relatively speaking.
-If one is aware of the right way of pronouncing a Spanish word, it can be spelt correctly.
+If one is aware of the right way of pronouncing a word, it can be spelt correctly.
 Of course this is not applicable to the foreign words that have been imbibed by the language later.
-What is unique about Spanish is the use of the inverted exclamation and question mark (¡ and ¿) and ñ.
+What is unique about this language is the use of the inverted exclamation and question mark (¡ and ¿) and ñ.
 The latter has been adopted by some other languages too now.
-These changes were brought about by Real Academia Española that sets the rules for Spanish grammar usage and brings out dictionaries.
+These changes were brought about by Real Academia Española that sets the rules for its grammar usage and brings out dictionaries.